Global climate change and its effects around the world

-The content of this article has been abstracted from the independent report “Global climate change and its effects across the world”, available to download using the link at the bottom of this page.
+The content of this article has been abstracted from the independent report “Global climate change and its effects around the world”, available to download using the link at the bottom of this page.

-This article looks at the why the global climate is unexpectedly changing, across different parts of the world and it effects across the world.
-In some parts of the worlds (northern hemisphere), the temperature is rising by a few degrees, every few years throughout the four seasons.
+This article explores the reasons to why the global climate is unexpectedly changing, across different parts of the world and it effects around the world.
+In some parts of the worlds (northern hemisphere), the temperature is rising by a few degrees every few years throughout the four seasons.
 In other parts of the world (southern hemisphere), the temperature is dropping by a few degrees every few years throughout the four seasons.

 What could be the possible cause of the global climate change?